1 charged with death by distribution after woman found unresponsive at Eden hotel

 Officers responded shortly before 1 p.m.
 Friday to the hotel at 724 S. Van Buren Road and found 25-year-old Raquita Leshay Morton, who was dead, police said in a news release.

 After investigating, officers charged 42-year-old Angel Nicole Howell with felony death by distribution.
-She was taken into custody at 216 N. Oakland Ave., which officers searched as part of the investigation, according to the release.
-After the search, officers charged Howell with possession of fentanyl, cocaine, and Adderall, and maintaining a dwelling that was used for the selling of a controlled substance.
+She was taken into custody at 216 N. Oakland Ave., where officers searched as part of the investigation, according to the release.
+After the search, officers charged Howell with possession of fentanyl, cocaine, Adderall and maintaining a dwelling that was used for the selling of a controlled substance.

 Howell was jailed on a secured $250,000 bond.
 She is scheduled to appear July 5 in Rockingham County District Court.